Customer Care Instructions

 Steel wool

-Pressure Washing Coated Floors greater than 2000 PSI or with a Jet Tip
+Pressure washing coated floors with high PSI or with a Jet Tip nozzle

 Abrasive or coarse chemicals and cleaners